MichiMaestre/Lane-Detection-for-Autonomous-Cars/readme.md

 ![result](https://github.com/MichiMaestre/Lane-Detection-for-Autonomous-Cars/blob/master/images/Final.png)

-The code can be found in the LaneDetector folder. and the saved output .avi video is in the output_video folder.
+The code can be found in the LaneDetector folder.

 ## Dependencies
 The only dependency for this project is OpenCV 3.2.0.
 To install it, follow the next steps: